vipm-io/OpenG-Toolkit/docs/developer-guide.md

 ## Project Development

-A good workflow would be:
+When working on OpenG repositories the correct workflow would be:
+- Fork the repository
 - Create an issue on Github
 - Create a branch for this issue
+- Clone the repository
 - Make changes to the source
 - Create a pull request from the branch